apmcleod/voice-splitting/README.md

 If the results you are getting seem very low, try using the `-T` flag if running from the command line, or unchecking the `Use Channel` box if using the GUI.
 Some MIDI files divide notes into voices by track while others do it by channel.
 MIDI files created by this software does both.

+## Contact
+Please let me know if you are interested in using my work.
+If you run into any problems installing it, using it, extending it, or you'd like to see me add any additional features, please let me know either by email or by submitting an issue on github.
+Any and all questions are always welcome.

+Thanks, and enjoy!
+Andrew McLeod
+A.McLeod-5@sms.ed.ac.uk